WiIIson/EMGFlow-Python-Package/papers/JOSS/paper.md

 ## An Interactive Dashboard

-_EMGFlow_ includes a Shiny dashboard to visualize preprocessing effects.
-Pipeline steps can be shown overlaid or individually, and files are selectable via a dropdown.
-The dashboard lets you toggle between the amplitude time-series view and an optional spectral view that displays the signal’s Power Spectral Density (PSD).
-The PSD highlights mains peaks and harmonics for selecting notch frequency (f0) and Q; the time-series reveals transients and drift to set passband edges and confirm filtering preserves the waveform.
+_EMGFlow_ includes a Shiny dashboard for visualising preprocessing effects.
+Pipeline steps can be overlaid or shown individually, and files are selected from a drop-down menu.
+A checkbox toggles between a time-domain amplitude view and a spectral view that displays the Power Spectral Density (PSD).
+The amplitude view exposes transients and drift, guiding selection of passband edges and confirming that filtering preserves waveform shape.
+The PSD highlights mains peaks and harmonics, guiding the choice of notch parameters (f0, Q).
 Below we generate a dashboard for the Zygomaticus major channel.

 ```python
 # Column and measurement units to plot